Note: This blog post is no longer accurate, a lot has changed since it was published. It is left here for historical reasons.

 Then I set up org-publish to use a local directory for caching, so it

 doesn’t pollute my home directory.
-I conveniently put this directory
+I conveniently put this directory into

 (setq org-publish-timestamp-directory (concat loomcom/project-dir "cache/"))